-The museum attracts visitors and tourists locally, regionally and nationally/internationally.
+The Museum attracts visitors and tourists locally, regionally and nationally/internationally.
 It offers a unique experience in terms of the sights, smells and sounds of working industrial equipment.
-It can host (and has done) arts events, performances, education activities, engineering experience for volunteers, and industrial archaeology talks (Cambridgeshire Industrial Archaeology Group).
+It can host (and has done) arts events, performances, education activities, engineering experience for volunteers, and industrial archaeology talks (Cambridgeshire Industrial Archaeology Society).

 The pumping station building has unique visual, tactile and heritage features, and is suitable for a wide range of visitors, audiences and learners.
-There is room and scope for extensive catering facilities too, in an area of Cambridge lacking such facilities, though these are still in development.